TripackMcLovin/SCam/README.md

 Organized as a qmake project for QTCreator, intended to be used as a depending project.

+Supported Cams and CamLibrary:

+-V4L2 directly with linux ioctrl
+-IDS via µeye library
+-Basler via pylon library
+-ffmpeg video files for simulation situations where no cam is at hand

 dependencies:
 qt (>=4.3)
 µeye lib of IDS Imaging,